containers/podman/docs/podman-run.1.md

 - `bridge`: create a network stack on the default bridge
 - `none`: no networking
 - `container:<name|id>`: reuse another container's network stack
-- `host`: use the podman host network stack.
+- `host`: use the Podman host network stack.
 Note: the host mode gives the container full access to local system services such as D-bus and is therefore considered insecure.
 - `<network-name>|<network-id>`: connect to a user-defined network
 - `ns:<path>`: path to a network namespace to join
 - `slirp4netns`: use slirp4netns to create a user network stack.
 This is the default for rootless containers